-Here are 15 things to know about Swedish film – in alphabetical order.
+Here are 12 acts to know in Swedish film, alphabetical order.

 Gender equality-rating of film

 A-rating is a campaign initiated in Sweden to raise awareness about representation in film, based on the Bechdel Wallace test, which rates films based on how gender equal they are.

 To get A-rated ('A' for 'Approved Bechdel Wallace Test'), a movie must have at least two named female characters who talk to each other about something other than a man.

 3. Amanda Kernell